zsofimajor/aliit-builder-hub/resources-and-support/index.md

   </div>
 </div>

-<p>Midnight _may_ reimburse up to $250 USD for eligible meetup expenses once the event has taken place, the post-event report confirms the agreed-upon goals were achieved, and the organiser has been accepted into the Aliit Fellowship as Fellow and completed their first full monthly reporting cycle.</p>
+<p>Midnight may reimburse up to $250 USD for eligible meetup expenses once the event has taken place and the post-event report confirms the agreed-upon goals were achieved.</p>

 <p><a href="https://mpc.midnight.network/aliit-candidate-community-event-proposal">Submit a meetup proposal on this link</a>.</p>

-<blockquote>Event proposals are only considered from Builders who have at least joined Zealy and have already earned at least 500 XPs.</blockquote>
+<blockquote>Event proposals are only considered from Builders who have at least joined Zealy and begun participating by earning points.</blockquote>

 <div class="card">
   <h3>🏆 Hackathons</h3>
   <p>We know that hackathons may require additional financial support.
 Builders can submit a proposal through <a href="https://mpc.midnight.network/aliit-hackathon-intelligence-submission">this form</a>, which the Midnight team will review to determine whether sponsorship or other support may be appropriate.</p>
 </div>

-## Eligibility
+### Eligibility

-To qualify for reimbursement, the meetup **must**:
+To qualify for reimbursement, the meetup must:

 - Be approved by the Midnight team in advance
-- Include clear goals and success metrics (e.g. expected attendees, speaker suggestion with proven experience, topic focus, or format)
+- Include clear goals and success metrics (e.g. expected attendees, topic focus, or format)
 - Be successfully executed and documented
 - Clearly feature Midnight and introduce it to the audience
-- Gather names and email addresses from attendees, with their opt-in confirmation for official Midnight comms (e.g. developer newsletter) — this is required of all event organizers, no exceptions.
+- Gather names and email addresses from attendees, with their opt-in confirmation for official Midnight comms (e.g. developer newsletter) — this is required of all event organizers

-## Approval process
+### Approval process

 Before organizing the meetup, Builders must submit a proposal [through this form](https://mpc.midnight.network/event-sponsorship-intelligence-submission), which must include key information on the proposed event, such as (but not limited to):